IzaacMammadov/docs.urbit.org/content/courses/hoon-school/_index.md

 talk more about nouns in the next lesson.

-Basically, every Hoon expression operates on the values it is given until it reduces to some form that can't evaluate any farther.
+Basically, every Hoon expression operates on the values it is given until it reduces to some form that can't evaluate any further.
 This is then returned as the result of the evaluation.

 One more: